Get a free consultation

 This analogy used a familiar concept (bicycles) to make an unfamiliar concept (computers in 1990) relatable.
 Analogies are one of several tools that help communicate complex ideas more effectively.
 Others are metaphors, similes and stories.
 No matter how complicated or abstract your product is, there is a way of presenting it in a simple, visual and engaging way.
 Use these ideas in your management presentations.

-Best M&A management presentations tip #3: Be clear what makes you special
+Best M&A presentations tip #3: Be clear what makes you special

-We find management is frequently too close to their business to uncover the red thread that needs to run through their management presentation to make it exciting for investors.
+We find senior executives are frequently too close to their business to uncover the red thread that needs to run through their management presentation to make it exciting for investors.
+This is especially true for people wanting to sell their business.
 That’s where we help them discover their red thread and turn in into a seam of gold.
 What is the secret sauce that drives your success?
 Perhaps it’s your team, your IP, your connections or your track record?

-The best management presentations focus relentlessly on their unique advantage.
+The best M&A management presentations focus relentlessly on their unique advantage.

 They demonstrate why it will contribute to the business’s success and how the team will leverage it.